ABOUT MAX |

 Scott began networking with others in the art field, exploring ideas for developing his vision.
 A small group, including Colleen Monette, Tiffany Thiele, Mary Pringle, Nancy Gellos, and Mary Langholz, set up a booth at Winterfest 2015 to ask other Magnolians what they thought of the idea of an arts organization for Magnolia.
 Over 60 folks responded with ideas, donations, volunteer hours, and great enthusiasm, reported Monette.

 The group began to hold regular meetings.
 A steering committee made inquiries into becoming a 501(c)(3) non-profit organization.
 A Board of eleven was formed, seed monies were donated, and the paperwork to begin the process of incorporating was completed in January and granted in February.
 The group received non-profit status and the final designation of a 501(c)(3).

-On January 28, 2019, MAX welcomed its 2019 Board consisting of ten community members, many of whom are active artists.
+On February 1, 2020, MAX welcomed its 2020 Board consisting of eight community members, many of whom are active artists.
 The Board will manage MAX’s activities and promote MAX’s mission.
 We are also extremely fortunate to have many amazing "Friends of MAX", who, though unnamed here, greatly assist the board in bringing MAX's mission to light.

 Camberly Gilmartin, President

 Barbara Bernard, Social Media Manager